D1. Data Literacy

 The teacher will look for any misconceptions.
 They will decide if any are common enough to call to the attention of the entire class, or they can be addressed individually or within the group.

-The teacher will look out for students who really need to revisit “understand the problem” or “analyse the situation” (Are students struggling with creating a plan because there is something about the situation that they do not fully understand?
+The teacher will look out for students who really need to revisit “understand the problem” or “analyze the situation” (Are students struggling with creating a plan because there is something about the situation that they do not fully understand?
 Are they struggling because they need to make an assumption to narrow down the problem?
 Did they make an unnecessary assumption that is preventing them from making a fulsome model?)

-Analyse and Assess the Model
+Analyze and Assess the Model

 Student Moves